 We’ve been itching to do a style profile on Gosling for quite some time now, and with the recent debut of Gangster Squad, we thought it would be the perfect opportunity to explore and break down not just one, but three of Gosling’s looks in three different movies.

 So let’s start with Gosling’s latest movie, Gangster Squad.
 Set in the 1940s, the era was dominated by zoot suits with famously large lapels, large shoulders and large pants worn by gangsters with equally large personalities.
 While the film itself won’t be an Oscar contender, we know Mr. Gosling would not disappoint on the sartorial front.
 As is par for the course, his character is not lacking in confidence, making it possible to pull off those extra wide peak lapels without losing a step.
 Complete with a fedora and a tastefully patterned maroon tie, Gosling shows us how to wear a gray chalk stripe suit (thicker pinstripes) with that 1940’s gangster swagger.
 Add a Manhattan (the cocktail) and you got a little east coast meets-west coast combo that Biggie, Tupac and Lucky Luciano all would have agreed on.

-- Black Lapel Gray Chalkstripe Pinstripe (three-piece) with extra wide peak lapels (available upon special request) and the Classic Fit (still much slimmer than a zoot suit!)
+- Black Lapel Sullivan Gray Pinstripe Custom Suit (three-piece) with extra wide peak lapels (available upon special request) and the Classic Fit (still much slimmer than a zoot suit!)

-- Black Lapel Solid White Dress Shirt (with point collars)
+- Black Lapel White Solid Broadcloth Custom Dress Shirt (with point collars)

 - Paul Smith Bicycled-Patterend Woven-silk Tie

 - Goorin Brothers Tony Knuckles Fedora

 - Allen Edmonds Strand Dark Brown Cap-toe Lace-up Oxfords

 - Murray’s Pomade (old school greasy men’s hair product to keep that dapper shine)